Unsupervised Behaviour Analysis and Magnification (uBAM) using Deep Learning: EXPERIMENTAL EVALUATION

 \subsection{Comparing Against Keypoint-based Methods.}

-We compared two currently popular approaches for supervised, keypoint-based behavior analysis (Fig. 2d), DeepLabCut\cite{deeplabcut} and JAABA \cite{jaaba}, against our approach that learns a representation without needing any posture annotation.
-Given the object location, JAABA extracts hand-crafted features from the video, such as locomotion and appearance.
-DeepLabCut (DLC) extracts keypoints after being trained on 1500 manually annotated frames of our rat dataset, which were randomly drawn across subjects pre and post stroke.
-The features are based on 14 keypoints (for details see Methods).
-In contrast, our approach has learned a non-parametric representation to measure similarity of motor behavior.
-We then obtain an estimate of impairment of a query by comparing its similarity to healthy and impaired sequences.

-DLC and JAABA provide for two different major directions of behavior analysis: keypoint-based analysis (DLC) and direct action classification (JAABA).
-To directly compare the key components of the methods, we use the same input for DLC, JAABA and ours and test their respective representation.
-Each approach is trained to distinguish healthy and impaired sequences using the same training data and evaluated on heldout test data.
+We compared two currently popular approaches for supervised, keypoint-based behaviour analysis (Fig. 2d), DeepLabCut\cite{deeplabcut} and JAABA \cite{jaaba}, against our approach which requires no posture annotation.

 Fig. 2e shows the results of all three approaches on video data of rats grasping a sugar pellet.
-The data shows four cohorts of rats undergoing different rehabilitative treatment during a 35-day long recovery.
-Each bar in Fig. 2e represents the error from ground truth provided by experts (for details see Methods).
-In the Supplementary, additionally, we compare our representation with a state-of-the-art deep neural network specific for action recognition\cite{r3d}.
+The data includes four cohorts of rats undergoing different rehabilitative treatments during a 35-day long recovery.
+Each bar in Fig. 2e represents the error from ground truth provided by experts (see Methods).
+In Extended Data Figure 8, we compare our representation with a state-of-the-art deep neural network specific for action recognition\cite{r3d}.

 The results produced by our model have a correlation of $0.933\pm 0.005$ with the ground truth scores annotated by neuroscientists.
 Results from JAABA and DeepLabCut are $0.820\pm0.072$ and $0.695\pm0.014$, respectively.
 The analysis shows that, compared to keypoint-based methods, our non-parametric model can extract more detailed information necessary for a fine-grained study of motor function, while avoiding tedious manual annotations.
-Similarly to our method, JAABA uses appearance features which boost the performance compared to a key-points-only approach.
-However, JAABA features and classification are based on classical, shallow approaches while our representation is learned end-to-end according to deep learning.